 The history and sociology of American racial and ethnic groups are examined along with their status in society.
 Emphasis is placed on the settlement process, cultural identity, accommodation, assimilation, cultural diffusion, segregation, inter-ethnic relations, and theories regarding race and ethnicity.
 Social sources of the patterns of discrimination will also be examined.
-The course is based on both historical and sociological research as it explains how the American racial and ethnic heritage shaped contemporary American society.
+The course draws on both historical and sociological research to explain how the American racial and ethnic heritage shaped contemporary American society.